An overview to Selling Businesses

 Where does the process start?

 It really starts with you and what you want to achieve.
 Once you have made the decision to do something you then decide whether that is by way of a sale, selling to management or whatever.
 When you have made that decision, the process can begin.
 It may help you to start the process by reading Where does the journey to sell my business start elsewhere on this website.

 What are my options?

 In succession planning, as in most things in life, there are options open to you.
 To find out more read the page on this site titled What are my Options.

 Selling businesses is not as difficult as it may seem.
-In order to do this I need to create a succession plan and a business separate from me.
-It’s a business journey with that ends with you leaving it in some form or other.
+In order to do this you need to create a succession plan and a business separate from me.
+It’s a business journey that ends with you leaving it in some form or other.